 - All images must have alt text.
 Alt text is a brief text description of the image.
 To add alt text to an image in Google Docs, select the image and then right click on it (or hit Ctrl+Alt+Y).
 (As with sourcing images, if you are unable to provide alt text, we’ll be happy to take care of it.)

-- If you’re submitting a commentary piece that cites or interviews game industry people, we ask that your piece pass the Gray test and we extend it to include transgender and nonbinary people in the industry.
+- If you’re submitting a piece that cites or interviews people working in the industry, we ask that your piece pass the Gray test and we extend it to include transgender and nonbinary people.
 This is a diverse industry full of incredibly talented people and there is much to be learned by simply branching out from your go-to contacts.
 Learn about this here or see the screenshot below.

 - When referencing people, ensure you’ve gotten their pronouns correct.

-- All pitches and submissions must be sent via email to firstname.lastname@example.org.
+- All pitches and submissions must be sent via email to firstname.lastname@example.org or the form below.
 Twitter DMs of pitches or submissions will not be responded to.